Service Industry Injuries

-Do not let your supervisor or your employer influence your decision to file a workers' compensation claim.
-Do not accept an out-of-pocket payment.
-You deserve much more than anyone could possibly offer you out of pocket.
+Don’t let your supervisor or your employer influence your decision to file a workers’ comp claim.
+Do not accept an out-of-pocket payment — you deserve much more than your employer and their insurer would offer.
+Do not give in to threats — you cannot be fired for filing a claim.

-If you were hurt on the job, you should consult an experienced workers' compensation lawyer immediately.
+If you were hurt on the job, consult an experienced workers’ compensation lawyer right away.
+We will make sure you get medical care and lost wages.

 Please call us in Metairie or Baton Rouge at 504-266-0253 or 800-711-9366 for a FREE initial consultation.
 We are available to you 24/7.